FlipsideCrypto/livequery-models/README.md

   - Upcoming enhancements include:
     - Support for more APIs
     - Secret management improvements
-- If you build something that you believe is powerful enough to be included in this documentation, please reach out to us on Discord or Twitter!
+- If you build something that you believe is powerful enough to be included in this documentation, please reach out to us on [Discord](https://discord.com/channels/784442203187314689/1095714436599267409)!
 We would love to hear feedback and see what you are building.

 ## udf_api
 This function can be used to interact directly with approved APIs, including QuickNode, DeFi Llama, and more.
 Please see the [Approved APIs](#approved-apis) section below for a list of approved APIs.